itsFrankenSense/ordcommands/README.md

 ---

-### 8 Start indexing with Satoshi tracking
+### 8 Start indexing with Sat tracking
+`--index-sats index` creates a full sat index allowing the tracing of individual sats.
+If you already have an index.redb you will need to either rename or delete it first.

 Command: `ord --index-sats index run`
-Explanation: `if you already have an index.redb then either rename it or delete it first`